Diablo Highway Real World Forensic Science Lab Activity: Crime Scene Mapping

 - Scientific Investigations Use a Variety of Methods

 - Diablo Highway students use a variety of methods in the lab activities.
-In the case of the Diablo Highway: Crime Scene Mapping lab, these include observation, critical analysis, data recording and comparative analysis.
-Conducting the Diablo Highway: Crime Scene Mapping lab, students use a variety of tools including a microscope, forceps, pipet, coverslips and slides.
+In the case of the Diablo Highway Real World Forensic Science Lab Activity: Crime Scene Mapping lab, these include observation, critical analysis, data recording and comparative analysis.
+Conducting the Diablo Highway Real World Forensic Science Lab Activity: Crime Scene Mapping lab, students use a variety of tools including a microscope, forceps, pipet, coverslips and slides.

 - Scientific Knowledge is Based on Empirical Evidence

-- In the Diablo Highway: Crime Scene Mapping lab, students find, identify, and map each significant fixed object, such as a tree, and each piece of evidence found at the crime scene.
+- In the Diablo Highway Real World Forensic Science Lab Activity: Crime Scene Mapping lab, students find, identify, and map each significant fixed object, such as a tree, and each piece of evidence found at the crime scene.
 A line or point reference is created at the scene and all distances are measured to each of these featured items.
-This forms the empricial dataset for the map the students draw to scale of this physical space.
+This forms the empirical dataset for the map the students draw to scale of this physical space.
 The student's map becomes to basic tool for the conduct of all the subsequent labs in the activity.

 - Scientific Knowledge is Open to Revision in Light of New Evidence

-- If a new item of significance is subsequently discovered at the scene, the "field map" is modified in order to accomodate this new item.
+- If a new item of significance is subsequently discovered at the scene, the "field map" is modified in order to accommodate this new item.

 - Scientific Models, Laws, Mechanisms, and Theories Explain Natural Phenomena